mpluswow/wow-modding/tutorials/_linux_installation/ReadMe.md

 # 🛠 AzerothCore Manual Installation Guide (Ubuntu/Debian)

-This guide explains **each command manually**, so you can follow along without running a script.
+This guide explains each command manually, so you can follow along without running a script.
 It covers:

 * Dependencies
 * Cloning AzerothCore and selected modules